Ename: Archaeology

 The results of all the archaeological and historical investigations on the territory of Ename have been visualised in interactive 3D models, on display on the archaeological site in the Timeframe application.
 It is a presentation technique that enables the visitors to virtually discover the abbey buildings and the surrounding landscape over several historical periods.
 Some characters of the history of Ename are used to create a realistic portrait of their era and give information on the life of the inhabitants.

 Multilingual information panels at the site inform the visitors during their walk around the remains.

 Castrum

 The oldest trace of the use of the area where the castle stood was a waste ditch and treads, dating back to the second half of the 10th century.
-In the 11th century it was transformed into a walled area that contained a luxury limestone building, comprising an aula, a camera, a chapel; and a donjon, which had walls of 3 m up to 4,4 m.
+In the 11th century it was transformed into a walled area that contained a luxury limestone building, comprising an aula, a camera, a chapel; and a donjon, which had walls from 3 m up to 4.4 m.
 The foundations of this complex have been excavated and documented.